emre-serdar/cloud-native-microservices-app/README.md

-# Cloud-Native Microservices Platform
+# Cloud-Native Microservices Platform for AI Language Models

-This repository contains a cloud-native web application developed with a **microservices architecture**, focusing on scalability, security, and flexibility.
-The application is designed as a platform that will host and integrate different AI models from various sources, enabling seamless interaction with AI technologies via APIs.
-The services are built using **Node.js**, **Java Spring Boot**, and integrated with cloud technologies like **AWS** and **Kubernetes** for scalable deployment.
+This repository hosts a cloud-native web application developed with a **microservices architecture**, focusing on providing seamless user authentication and interaction with various **Language Models (LLMs)**.
+The platform is designed to integrate multiple popular AI models like **Falcon**, **OpenAI GPT-4**, and **Google Gemini** (planned), allowing users to access these models through a unified interface with configurable request limits.

 ## Project Overview

-This platform is intended to serve as a hub for collecting and deploying different AI models, offering services to interact with them through APIs.
-These models can range from machine learning (ML) to natural language processing (NLP) and computer vision (CV) models.
-The platform is also built to accommodate AI models' integration through a microservices architecture.

-Current core services implemented in this repository include:
-1. **Authentication Service** (Node.js + Express)
-2. **Order Management Service** (Java Spring Boot)
-3. **Payment Service** (Java Spring Boot)
-4. **Product Service** (Node.js + Express)

-These services are designed to be generic and flexible, making them applicable to different applications, whether for an e-commerce platform or an AI model marketplace.
+This platform provides:
+1. **User Authentication Service**: Secure and robust authentication with token-based session management.
+2. **Language Model Service**: Integration with external LLM APIs, enabling dynamic responses from selected models via a dropdown.

+The application is containerized using **Docker**, ensuring portability and scalability.
+Future work includes **Kubernetes orchestration** to further enhance scalability and management for production-grade deployments.

 ---

 ## Technologies Used

-The following technologies are utilized in this project:
+The following tools and technologies were used:

-- **Node.js**: Used for building the backend microservices such as Authentication and Product services.
+- **Node.js**: Backend framework for the authentication and LLM services.
-- **Express**: A fast and lightweight Node.js framework for building APIs.
+- **Express.js**: API routing and middleware for backend services.
-- **MongoDB (MongoDB Atlas)**: A NoSQL database for storing user data and product details, integrated with the authentication service for secure storage.
+- **MongoDB Atlas**: NoSQL cloud database for secure storage of user data.
-- **Bcrypt**: Used for password hashing in the authentication service.
+- **Bcrypt**: Password hashing for secure authentication.
-- **JWT (JSON Web Token)**: Utilized for secure user authentication and session management.
+- **JWT (JSON Web Token)**: Token-based user authentication and session management.
+- **Axios**: HTTP client for seamless frontend-backend communication.
+- **React.js**: Frontend framework for an interactive user experience.
-- **Jest & Supertest**: For API testing, covering endpoints in the authentication service.
+- **Jest & Supertest**: Testing frameworks for API and unit testing.
-- **Docker**: Containerization for microservices, enabling isolated development and deployment.
+- **Docker**: Containerization of services for scalable deployments.
-- **Kubernetes**: Orchestration for scalable deployment and management of Docker containers.
-- **Java Spring Boot**: Used for order and payment services, providing a robust and scalable backend.
-- **AWS**: Deployment infrastructure, utilizing services such as EC2, S3, and RDS to host and manage services.
-- **React.js (Frontend planned)**: Will be used to build the frontend to interact with services, and potentially provide a user interface for the AI models platform.
+- **CSS Styling**: Custom styling for responsive and user-friendly interfaces.

 ---

 ## Microservices Implemented

 ### 1. **Authentication Service**

-- **Tech Stack**: Node.js, Express, MongoDB, JWT, Bcrypt
+- **Tech Stack**: Node.js, Express.js, MongoDB, JWT, Bcrypt.
-- **Functionality**:
+- **Features**:
   - User registration and login functionality.
-  - Password hashing using **bcrypt**.
+  - Password hashing using **Bcrypt**.
   - Token-based authentication using **JWT**.
-  - Protected routes that require valid JWT tokens for access.
+  - Protected routes accessible only with valid JWT tokens.
-  - Integrated with MongoDB Atlas for secure storage of user credentials.
+  - MongoDB Atlas integration for secure storage of user credentials.
-- **API Routes**:
+- **API Endpoints**:
-  - `POST /api/auth/signup`: Register a new user.
+  - `POST /api/auth/signup`: Registers a new user.
-  - `POST /api/auth/login`: Login an existing user and return a JWT token.
+  - `POST /api/auth/login`: Logs in an existing user and returns a JWT token.
-  - `GET /api/auth/protected`: Access a protected route with a valid token.
+  - `GET /api/auth/protected`: Validates access to a protected route.
 - **Testing**:
-  - Implemented using **Jest** and **Supertest** for API testing.
+  - Unit and API testing using **Jest** and **Supertest**.
-  - Tests for user registration, login, duplicate users, invalid credentials, and protected route access.
+  - Validated functionality for registration, login, duplicate user prevention, and protected route access.

-- **Current Branch**: Feature branch is `feature/authentication-service`.
-All commits and progress on this service are merged into the `develop` branch after testing.
+- **Dockerization**:
+  - Fully containerized with a Dockerfile and `docker-compose.yml`.

+---

-### 2. **Order Management Service (Upcoming)**
+### 2. **Language Model Service (LLM Service)**

-- **Tech Stack**: Java Spring Boot, MongoDB, Docker
+- **Tech Stack**: Node.js, Express.js, Hugging Face API.
+- **Features**:
+  - Integrates LLMs via APIs, starting with **Falcon**.
+  - Dynamic model selection via a dropdown menu on the frontend.
+  - Modular architecture for adding support for future models like **OpenAI GPT-4** and **Google Gemini**.
+- **Files**:
+  - `llmApi.js`: Handles API requests to LLMs.
+  - `chatController.js`: Manages incoming requests and API responses.
+  - `chatRoutes.js`: Defines routes for LLM-related endpoints.
+- **API Endpoints**:
+  - `POST /api/llm/generate`: Processes user prompts and fetches responses from the selected LLM API.
 - **Planned Features**:
+  - User-specific request limits for LLM usage.
-  - Order placement and tracking.
+  - Analytics for tracking model performance and usage.

+---

+## Frontend Application

+- **Home Page**:
+  - Engaging design with a dark theme, centered "Login" and "Signup" buttons.
-  - Order history and status updates.
+- **Login and Signup Pages**:

-### 3. **Payment Service (Upcoming)**

-- **Tech Stack**: Java Spring Boot, Payment Gateway API
-- **Planned Features**:
-  - Payment integration using third-party APIs (e.g., Stripe, PayPal).
-  - Secure transaction processing.

-### 4. **Product Service**

-- **Tech Stack**: Node.js, Express, MongoDB
+  - Consistent styling with smooth transitions to the chat page.
+  - Fully functional forms integrated with the Authentication Service.
-- **Planned Features**:
+- **Chat Page**:
-  - CRUD functionality for managing products.
-  - Integration with AI models for product recommendation.
+  - Dropdown menu for model selection (e.g., Falcon, OpenAI GPT-4, Google Gemini).
+  - Interactive chat interface for user prompts and model-generated responses.
+  - Dynamic message rendering with responsive design.

 ---